t34-dev/go-field-alignment/README.md

 If the `--fix` option is used, it will also show the optimized layout of the struct and apply the changes to the source files.

-When using the `--debug` option, Go-Pad provides a detailed before-and-after comparison of struct layouts.
+When using the `--debug` option, Go-Field provides a detailed before-and-after comparison of struct layouts.

 ## How It Works

-1. Go-Pad parses the specified Go source files and identifies all struct declarations.
+1. Go-Field parses the specified Go source files and identifies all struct declarations.
 2. It analyzes the current layout of each struct, calculating sizes, alignments, and paddings.
 3. The tool then optimizes the struct layout by reordering fields to minimize padding while maintaining correct alignment.
-4. If the `--fix` option is used, Go-Pad rewrites the struct declarations in the source files with the optimized layout.
+4. If the `--fix` option is used, Go-Field rewrites the struct declarations in the source files with the optimized layout.
 5. The tool preserves all comments and formatting to maintain code readability.

 ## Best Practices

-- Run Go-Pad on your project before committing changes to ensure optimal struct layouts.
+- Run Go-Field on your project before committing changes to ensure optimal struct layouts.
 - Use the `--view` option to preview which files would be affected before applying fixes.
-- Integrate Go-Pad into your CI/CD pipeline to catch suboptimal struct layouts early.
+- Integrate Go-Field into your CI/CD pipeline to catch suboptimal struct layouts early.
-- When optimizing performance-critical code, use Go-Pad in conjunction with benchmarking to measure the impact of struct optimizations.
+- When optimizing performance-critical code, use Go-Field in conjunction with benchmarking to measure the impact of struct optimizations.

 ## Contributing